miare-ir/api-doc/slate/source/index.html.md

 </aside>

 <aside class="success">
-Staging server addresses are same as production servers with a <code>staging.</code> prefix.
+The main url part for staging server is <code>staging.miare.ir</code> according to the production servers which is <code>miare.ir</code>.
 </aside>

 ## Production